hapax/hapax.github.io/assets/polarizer.md

 In this picture, the amplitude is related to *how many* photons are coming out of our torch per second, so increasing amplitude will just liberate more electrons.
-So it's like the waves at the beach are themselves *made of beach balls*, whose energy depends on the frequency of waves, and only one ball interacts with the ball in the dip at a time.
+It's like the waves at the beach are themselves made of beach balls, whose energy depends on the frequency of waves, and increasing the amplitude just stacks more balls on the wave.
+Balls can only collide one at a time, so a tsunami wave of low-energy beach balls cannot dislodge the ball from the dip.

 ### 2.2.
 Flashlights and sunglasses <a id="sec-2-2" name="sec-2-2"></a>